 1: Start meditating for twenty minutes a day

-The best way to use meditation to quit vaping is simply to start meditating.
-I recommending meditating for twenty minutes each day.
+I recommend meditating for twenty minutes each day.
 Try to meditate at the same time each day, because this will create a habit that you stick to.
-The more you meditate the more you will gain control of your cravings.
-Meditating will also help you to reduce stress and relax, which is important for all substance addictions, including vaping.

 2: Practice mindfulness